PatrykJuniorPy/djangoproject/README.md

-# This is a counter text app
+# This is a bootstap Onepage with django